31st July, 2025

 Control measures are the things you put in place to reduce risk and prevent harm.
 A successful risk assessment must check existing controls, and consider if you need to do more.
 In this blog post, we look at the five best risk assessment control measures (with examples), and in which order you should apply them.

-A key question for any risk assessment is, how exactly you are going to control the risks?
+A key question for any risk assessment is, how exactly will you control the risks?
 After all, a risk assessment isn't just a list of the risks.
 It's an assessment.
 You are assessing the risk and deciding whether or not it is safe enough to proceed.

 There are lots of control measures available.
 If you tell your team to carry out a task wearing goggles to protect their eyes, that's a control measure.
 If you send staff on a training course to understand how to do something safely, that's a control measure.
 If you provide an item of equipment that makes the task safer, that's also a control measure.

-Elimination is the best control measure you can use, to eliminate the risk from the task entirely.
-Of course, this is the best control measure, because you are removing the risk entirely.
-No risk, no danger, no chance of harm!
+Elimination is the best control measure you can use.
+Remove the risk, and you eliminate the chance of harm.
+Of course, this is the best control measure, because you eliminate the risk entirely - no risk, no danger, no chance of harm!

 Now we know the best control measure, can you use this control for every risk and be the safest business in the world?